-Winter Olympics: Ester Ledecka has sights on snowboard gold after shock skiing victory
+Winter Olympics: History-maker Ester Ledecka wins gold in two sports

 "I've just got on with it since I was a little child and throughout my career I've had luck in meeting good people, and I have a great team.
 They're very supportive and professional and maybe that's why I'm up here right now."

-While Ledecka will enjoy her winning moment against the cream of alpine skiing, her Olympic campaign is not over just yet.

-Next Thursday, she will switch the skis for her preferred snowboard in the ladies' parallel giant slalom - in doing so becoming the first athlete to compete in both snowboard and skiing at the Olympics.
+Way before her second gold medal-winning run, Ledecka had already made history in qualification, becoming the first athlete to compete in both snowboard and skiing at the Olympics.

-Should she win another gold medal, it would elevate the scale of her feat to another level entirely.
+But in climbing to the top step of the podium yet again, she has elevated the scale of her feat to another level entirely.

+She is the fifth athlete to win in two sports at one Games and the first in unrelated events, with the previous double wins coming in Nordic events.

+"Today was a big day for snowboard Ester!" she said after winning her second gold.

 But the Ledecka family are no strangers to success at the Olympics - her grandfather Jan Klapac won bronze at the 1964 Games in Innsbruck before winning silver four years later in Grenoble for the then-Czechoslovakia ice hockey team.

-Ester's Pyeongchang gold medal completes the set for the Ledeckas but, at just 22 years old, you sense there is plenty more to come.
+Ester's Pyeongchang gold medals completes the set for the Ledeckas but, at just 22 years old, you sense there is plenty more to come.